If the leak is small enough, it can often be ignored, but an engine light will come on, which is not good in many scenarios.

 It uses basic baby oil to produce smoke which is a good low-cost solution compared to dyes or other products.

 Redline makes it easy to quickly find a vacuum leak, usually in less than 5 minutes.

 How Do You Check for EVAP Leaks?

-An EVAP smoke machine is connected to a vehicles vacuum often at the intake manifold and smoke sent in.
+An EVAP smoke machine is connected to a vehicle’s vacuum, often at the intake manifold, and smoke is sent in.

 How Do You Check for Smoke in a Vacuum Leak?

 Smoke EVAP machines send smoke out a leak which can be visibly seen.

 Many units can also use a dye that can be seen coming out from a leak.

 How Long Does a Smoke Test Take?

 Once a unit is hooked up, they take very little time to send smoke out from the leak.